pathfinder-for-autonomous-navigation/FlightSoftware/MCT/public/README.md

 4. The plugin function uses the **composition provider variable** to assign each defined telemetry point in the JSON object file to the main telemetry object. (ex. setting the key from battery_voltage to sat.battery_voltage)

-**more info on plugins and the object tree in the main MCT README**
+**more info on plugins and specifically the generic-plugin in the main MCT README**

+**look at the main MCT README for new Domain Object/Subsystem instillation**